GLM Co. Ltd.: Management policy

 The company is developing a business based on a horizontal division of labor model.
-Rather than one-sided work instructions to suppliers as in the conventional automobile industry, EV development concept, development status, necessary parts content, reason for parts shape and specifications, etc. are disclosed to some extent, based on two-way information disclosure We are jointly developing parts.
-Therefore, cooperating companies can utilize their cutting-edge technology at an early stage and acquire new know-how through information sharing.
+Rather than one-sided work instructions to suppliers as in the conventional automobile industry, EV development concept, development status, necessary parts content, reason for parts shape and specifications, etc. are disclosed to some extent, based on two-way information disclosure.
+This is intended to allow cooperating companies to utilize their technology at an early stage and acquire new knowledge through information sharing.

 GLM calls the cooperative relationship with automobile-related companies and institutions the "GLM ecosystem."
 The number of participating companies is steadily increasing, supporting the quality and speed of development of the company's EV.
 Currently, they have built relationships with more than 200 companies, including GS Yuasa, Nichicon, and the Bosch, and their strength is that they can develop vehicles using not only their own vehicle development resources but also relationships with suppliers.